Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Numerical Analysis

+Table \ref{tab:comparison} indicates that our risk-aware Whittle index policy outperforms the baseline in all the provided statistics, highlighting its superior performance in finite-horizon setups.
+Similar results are shown in Table \ref{tab:comparison-inf} for infinite-horizon setting.

-The table illustrates the average performance of our algorithm (computed across multiple problem setups and iterations) as parameters change.
+\NimaEdits{Table \ref{tab:utility-performance} illustrates the performance of our proposed methods in finite and infinite-horizon settings for each choice of utility function ($\alpha$), and their order of non-linearity ($o$).
+The table presents the average performance of our algorithm (computed across multiple problem setups and iterations) as parameters change.
 For utility functions 2 and 3, the results show that increasing the order—moving further from the linear case—highlights the superior performance of the risk-aware policy.
-This is expected, as risk-aware and risk-neutral policies perform identically under a linear utility function.
+This is expected, as risk-aware and risk-neutral policies perform identically under a linear utility function.}

-\textbf{Learning}: This section outlines the experiments conducted for \ref{prob:learning}.
-Since computing the optimal policy is infeasible for large numbers of arms, even with estimated or true parameters, we use the risk-aware Whittle index policy (Section~\ref{subsec:compute}, which we refer to as \textsc{RAWIP}) as a proxy.
-We refer to the algorithm as \textit{Risk-Aware Whittle Index Policy using Thompson Sampling} (\textsc{RAWIP-TS}).
-We consider three models: one for patient scheduling and two for machine maintenance scheduling.

-For patient scheduling problem, each arm represents a patient with Advanced Breast Cancer, ~\cite{le2016structural}, where states represent disease progression (DEAD: 0, PROGRESSING: 1, STABLE: 2).
-Patients are treated with either Capecitabine or Lapatinib+Capecitabine.
-Due to limited hospital resources, the problem is modeled as a restless bandit problem with a fixed budget.
-The rewards for each state are: $r(\text{DEAD}) = 0$, $r(\text{PROGRESSING}) = 1/(2T)$, $r(\text{STABLE}) = 1/(T)$.
-We use model 3 described in \cite{le2016structural} as the state dynamics.
-According to Table 1 of the paper, there's a range for for each transition probabilities.
-We first choose a value for each transition probability uniformly random from the given range and assuring the sum of transitions from a given state is $1$, and then run the experiments.

-\begin{remark} The randomly generated Markov dynamics from \cite{le2016structural} may not satisfy our assumptions mentioned in Theorem~\ref{thm:indexable1} for indexability.
-However, the problem instances are indexable.
-This showcases that our approach works for any indexable RMABs and the assumptions mentioned in Theorem~\ref{thm:indexable1} are only a set of sufficient conditions. \end{remark}

-For machine maintenance problem, each arm represents a machine with exactly the same setup as the one described in the planning part.
-However, the true values of $p^i$ are unknown to the learner.
-We assume $p^i \in [0.1/|\mathcal{X}|, 1/|\mathcal{X}|]$ for arm $i$, and set the initial estimate $\hat{p}^i_0$ to the median value $0.5/|\mathcal{X}|$.

-For the learning problem, the true transition probabilities are unknown, so we set a Dirichlet prior for Thompson sampling.